 Their study, described in the March issue of the Journal of Food Protection, showed that cooking the meat at the recommended 165ºF killed the virus with a large margin of safety.
 The USDA made the 165ºF recommendation in April 2006, on the basis of advice from its National Advisory Committee on Microbiological Criteria for Foods.
 Some previous federal recommendations called for slightly higher temperatures.

 Thomas C, Swayne DE.
 Thermal inactivation of H5N1 high pathogenicity avian influenza virus in naturally infected chicken meat.
-J Food Protect 2007 Mar;70(3):674-80 [Abstract]
+J Food Protect 2007 Mar;70(3):674-80 [Full Text]

 April 6, 2006, CIDRAP News story "USDA: 165 degrees is magic number for safe poultry"